joshuaguinness/Natural-Language-to-iCal/documentation/documentation.md

 # Software Documentation

+The documentation serves to function as a tool for readers to better understand the implementation details, specifically how the functions work.
+Each function in the `parser.js` file is listed, and info is provided about its inputs, outputs, and purpose.
+An example is below.

 **Function Name** \
 **Input(s):** (list of input: type, description of parameter)\
 **Output:** (type, description of output)\
 **Description:** (summary of what function does)\
-**Details:** (Optional detailed description of how function works)
+**Details:** (Optional detailed description of how function works) **Associated Production(s):** (Optional production that the function is associated with)

 ## parser.js